scotentSD/personas/README.md

 - [Funding Personas 2021](/files/fundingpersonas.pdf)
 - [Export Company Personas](/files/ExportingCompanyPersonas.pdf)

-## Next Steps to useing these personas
+## Next Steps to using these personas
 1. Define scenarios template for adding to Personas.
 2. Define potential International Personas to start work on
 3. Look at intermediaries